 In this article, we’ve talked a lot about how to exploit your data.
 But here are the three key ideas:

 Together, these are the keys to successfully exploiting your data.
 With this, you have the power to use your data to find a competitive edge.
 Don't forget to download your free ebook, "Demystifying Machine Learning."
-Or, if you're ready to get started, get started today with a guided trial for building your own data lake to try machine learning techniques.
+Or, if you're ready to get started, it might be time to see what a data science platform can do for you.

 This article features content and writing by Wes Prichard and Peter Jeffcock.